pjotrp/bioruby-rdf/doc/extra/gwp.md

 ## Introduction

 The GWP pipe-line searches evidence of evolutionary positive selection in gene families.
-The tools are run in a pipe-line and the results are in a tree of files.
+The tools are run in a pipeline and the results are in a tree of files.

 # GWP RDF